MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-bot.md

 With this URL, Teams (which requires HTTPS connections) will be able tunnel to where you're hosting your app (`localhost` on port 3978).

-## 4. Configure your bot
+## Configure your bot

 To use a bot in Teams, you must register it with the Azure Bot Service.
-Lucky for you, this is done automatically when you set up your app using the Teams Toolkit.
+This is done automatically when you set up your app using the Teams Toolkit.

-You still must specify an endpoint address to receive and process user messages (i.e., requests) sent to the bot.
+You must still specify an endpoint address to receive and process user messages (i.e., requests) sent to the bot.
 Typically, the URL looks like `https://HOST_URL/api/messages`.
 You can configure this quickly in the toolkit.

 1. In Visual Studio Code, select **Microsoft Teams** :::image type="icon" source="../assets/icons/vsc-toolkit.png"::: on the left Activity Bar and choose **Open Microsoft Teams Toolkit**.
-1. Go to **Bots > Existing bot registrations** and select the bot you created during setup.
+1. Go to **Bots** > **Existing bot registrations** and select the bot you created during setup.
 1. In the **Bot endpoint address** field, enter the ngrok URL (for example, `https://468b9ab725e9.ngrok.io`) where you're hosting the bot and append `/api/messages` to it.<br/>
     :::image type="content" source="../assets/images/build-your-first-app/bot-config-endpoint-url.png" alt-text="Illustration showing where you can configure the bot endpoint URL in the Teams Toolkit.":::

 Your bot will be able to respond to messages in Teams.

-## 5. Build and run your app
+## Build and run your app

 You've set up a URL to host your bot and configured it to handle messages.
 It's time to get your app up and running.